Nikolas-Milanovic/Settlers-of-Catan/README.md

 * Run the following command:  **./constructor**
 * If you see ./constructor: Permission denied, Run: chmod u+x ./constructor

-Note: Unfortunetly due to this being a common project used for this course I'm unable to share the source code.

 This was my OOP programing course's final project, where we received a 96%.
 It's based on the board game Settlers of Catan, except with a few adjustments to fit the University of Waterloo theme.
 The project is built with C++ and is played via the command line, example: